-Interim evaluation: Active participation in lessons + participation in discussions (40%), educational design of methodology for one topic from informatics for lower secondary school and its presentation (50%)), analysis of real lesson of informatics for upper secondary pupils (10%).
+Interim evaluation: Active participation in lessons + participation in discussions (60%), analysis of real lesson of informatics for upper secondary pupils (40%).

 Students are able to analyze and evaluate tasks from the point of view of teaching computer science.
-They will design and implement a lesson focused on a topic in informatics at the upper secondary school with regard to the stages of the cognitive process.
 They can analyze the lesson in terms of required input knowledge, goals, tasks ordering, methodological procedures used.